Deranged (1974 film): Filming

-Principal photography took place over a period of two months between February and March 1973 in Oshawa, Ontario, Canada, on a budget of $200,000.
+Principal photography took place between February and March 1973 in Oshawa, Ontario, Canada, on a budget of $200,000.
 Producer Tom Karr, who had been fascinated with Ed Gein for many years, funded the film himself with income he had earned as a concert promoter for Led Zeppelin and Three Dog Night.
 The Canadian location was chosen to ensure the film achieved a wintry setting.
-Locations used included an abandoned farmhouse, a local hardware store, and a basement location in the hotel in which the cast and crew were lodging.
+Locations used included an abandoned farmhouse, a local hardware store, and a basement in the hotel in which the cast and crew were lodging.
 The majority of interior scenes were shot on sets constructed at a local motion picture studio.

-This was the only film directed by Jeff Gillen, an actor in a handful of films prior to his death in 1995; most notably, he portrayed a mall-store Santa Claus in A Christmas Story (1983).
-Bob Clark served as an uncredited producer on Deranged.
+This was the only film directed by Jeff Gillen, an actor in a handful of films prior to his death in 1995.
+Most notably, he portrayed a mall-store Santa Claus in A Christmas Story (1983), whose director, Bob Clark, served as an uncredited producer on Deranged.
 The film's art director, Albert Fisher, dressed the sets with stacks of crime serials and pornographic magazines; Fisher garnered inspiration by reading newspaper stories about Gein and his crimes.

 Release

 Deranged was released regionally by American International Pictures in Green Bay, Wisconsin, South Bend, Indiana, and Tampa, Florida, on February 8, 1974.
-It later had its theatrical premiere in Los Angeles, California on March 20, 1974.
+It had its premiere in Los Angeles, California on March 20, 1974.

 Censorship

-In order to achieve an R-rating from the Motion Picture Association of America (MPAA), several sequences were truncated or excised entirely.
-Among these included an extended murder sequence involving Mary Ransum (Micki Moore), as well as a protracted dissection sequence in which Ezra Cobb (Roberts Blossom) mutilates Miss Johnson (Arlene Gillen)'s corpse and consumes brains from its skull.
+In order to achieve an R rating, several sequences were truncated or excised entirely.
+Among these were an extended murder sequence involving Mary Ransum and a protracted dissection sequence in which Cobb mutilates Miss Johnson’s corpse and consumes brains from its skull.